• Latest

 The Challenges of Frontline Employee Engagement

 As the workforce continues to evolve, so do the challenges frontline employees face.
-Organizations are under pressure to do more with less in an increasingly global and fast-paced economy, and employees feel the squeeze.
+Organizations are pressured to do more with less in an increasingly global and fast-paced economy, and employees feel the squeeze.

 A recent study by Gallup found that only 13% of employees worldwide are engaged at work.